Skip to main content

 15. Draw out items based on the French instructions

-Testing reading comprehension with questions is not always evident, as students may have understood the text but fail to formulate their answers.
-They would then score poorly for reading, whereas the problem is more likely to be with writing skills.
+Testing reading comprehension with traditional questions is not always evident, as students may have understood the text but fail to formulate their answers.
+In that case, students may score poorly in reading comprehension, while the real challenge often lies in writing skills.
 A solution can be seen in the example below, where students are not required to write answers but only to draw out items following the French instructions.

 16. Set up a Timeline based on a story